-Subject Name Computer Science Exam Board AQA Course Code Advanced GCE in Computer Science (7516/7) Course GCSE Computer Science Grade 6 or above OR Requirements GCSE Mathematics Grade 6 or above Pupils do sometimes take on the course having not done a GCSE in Computer Science previously but it is advisable to speak to a Computing teacher first if they wish to do this.
+Subject Name Computer Science Exam Board OCR Course Code A Level in Computer Science (H446) Course Requirements GCSE Computer Science Grade 6 or above OR GCSE Mathematics Grade 6 or above Pupils do sometimes take on the course having not done a GCSE in Computer Science previously but it is advisable to speak to a Computing teacher first if they wish to do this.
 A genuine interest in technology and a willingness to push the boundaries creatively and intellectually.
 It is advisable to have your own computer for this course.
 In some cases, laptops can be loaned.
 Overview The A Level Computer Science qualification helps students understand the core academic principles of computer science.
 By studying Computer Science at advanced level, you will learn to master how to program using a variety of different structures and languages.
 You will be able to understand how a computer works, how the Internet is constructed and a range of principles for organising data, such as 'big data'.
 In today's world, where Technology is constantly changing, technological and information literacy skills are as essential as literacy and numeracy.
-As part of the course you reflect on the ethical, cultural and social issues involved in modern computing.
-A-Level Candidates complete two units.
-Curriculum Unit 1: Programming Students learn the theory and practice of programming to an advanced level, including Object-Oriented Programming (OOP).
-They learn to produce sophisticated programs, preparing them for future careers and learning about how programming works in detail.
-They become flexible and adaptable programmers able to learn a wide range of languages in the future.
-Many students choose to use Python as their main language since this is what they are most familiar with from GCSE, but the course allows you to learn another language such as C# if you wish.
+As part of the course, you reflect on the ethical, cultural and social issues involved in modern computing.
+A-Level Candidates complete three units.
+Curriculum Unit 1: Computer systems In this unit students learn about the internal parts of the computer and how they work, computer networks and what equipment is needed to configure a network, and what protocols are used to aid data communication.
+Students also learn how the computer represents data using binary numbers.
+How Logic gates and Boolean Algebra used to calculate and process data.
+By studying legal, moral, cultural, and ethical issues you will learn about the impact of computers on society and also how to design and implement a database.
 This unit is worth 40% of your A2 grade.
 It is externally assessed through a 2 hour and 30 minute exam.